plone/documentation/docs/backend/indexing.md

 - `BooleanIndex`
 - `ZCTextIndex`

-The most important indexes are described in the following sectiosn.
+The most important indexes are described in the following sections.

 (backend-indexing-searchabletext-label)=